validmind/developer-framework/README.md

 ```
 ### Installing R dependencies

 If you want to use the R support that is provided by the ValidMind Developer Framework, you must have R installed on your machine.
 You can download R from <https://cran.r-project.org/>.
-If you are on a Mac, you can install R using Homebrew:
+On a Mac, you can install R using Homebrew:

 ```bash
 brew install r
 ```

-Once you have R installed, you can install the `r-support` extra to install the necessary dependencies for R by running:
+Once you have R installed, install the `r-support` extra to install the necessary dependencies for R by running:

 ```bash
 poetry install --extras r-support